charlesbolducGIS/scc-donations/docs/architecture.md

 1. **Frontend (Vercel-hosted)**
     * **Purpose:** User interface for initiating donations.
     * **Technologies:** HTML, JavaScript, Tailwind CSS (for styling).
+    * **Key Files:**
+        * `public/index.html`: The main donation form, including the Sutton Conservation Commission logo and branding.
+        * `public/thankyou.html`: A dedicated page displayed after a successful donation, showing the amount and providing a link back to the main Conservation Commission website.
     * **Key Integration:** Leverages the **Blackbaud Checkout JavaScript SDK** to securely capture payment information via an embedded iframe and generate a `transactionToken` (no sensitive credit card data touches the frontend).
     * **Hosting:** Hosted directly by **Vercel** (as a static site).